Front Matter Matters

 In publishing lingo, a book usually contains three major sections: front matter (also called preliminary matter or “prelims” for short), the text, and back matter (or end matter).
 There are long-standing conventions for content, sequence, and numbering within each section.

-Learn and employ these conventions, and you will impress publishers with your professionalism when you submit your manuscript and as you communicate with your editor during the publishing process.
+Learn and employ the conventions of front matter, and you will impress publishers with your professionalism when you submit your manuscript and as you communicate with your editor during the publishing process.

 It is even more important for self-publishers to understand standards for book design.
 While it’s great to do it yourself, you want to achieve a result that meets professional standards.
 As always, break the rules if you want to, but do it purposefully and consciously, not out of ignorance.

-Mary Ann de Stefano is a writer, editor, and writing coach with 30 years of experience in publishing and writing consulting.
-She does business at MAD about Words, named as a play on her initials and love for writing.
+Mary Ann de Stefano is the editor of The Florida Writer (the official magazine of the Florida Writers Association) and MAD’s Monday Muse.
+She is also a writer, editor, and organizer of writing workshops with 30+ years experience in publishing and writing consulting.
+Besides working one-to-one with writers who are developing books, she designs author websites.
+Mary Ann does business at MAD about Words, named as a play on her initials and love for writing.